 Introduction

 Pakistan’s trade ecosystem is regulated to ensure transparency, tax compliance, and international credibility.
-Businesses involved in imports or exports must follow legal procedures to register with government authorities before engaging in cross-border transactions.
+Businesses involved in imports or exports must follow legal procedures to register with relevant government authorities before engaging in cross-border transactions.
 Without the required approvals, shipments can be delayed, bank transactions restricted, and penalties imposed.

 What Is an Import/Export License in Pakistan?